Poor Visibility Warning - UrduPoint

 Poor Visibility Warning

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 15th Jun, 2019) The National Center of Meteorology (NCM) today called on motorists to take all precautions and follow the traffic regulations regarding the chance of fog formations.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 16th Jun, 2019) The National Center of Meteorology (NCM) today called on motorists to take all precautions and follow traffic regulations with regards to the chance of fog formations.

-In a statement today, the NCM said visibility may drop to less than 800 meters at times over some of internal and coastal areas especially western areas during the period from 2.00 a.m. until 8.00 a.m.
-Saturday.
+In a statement today, NCM warned of poor horizontal visibility that it said may drop to less than 1000 meters at times over some coastal and internal areas of the country, during the period from 1 a.m. until 8:30 a.m.
+Sunday.